crate/cratedb-guide/docs/performance/optimization.rst

 Use filters with array expressions when filtering on the output of UNNEST
 =========================================================================

-On denormalized data sets you may have records with an array of objects.
+On denormalized data sets, you may observe records including columns storing arrays of objects.

 You may want to unnest the array in a subquery or CTE and later filter on a property of the OBJECTs.